DJI-Mobile-SDK-Tutorials/iOS-PlaybackDemo/README.md

 <!-- toc -->

-*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum, or commenting in the Gitbook.
+*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum.
 Please feel free to send us Github pull request and help us fix any issues.
 However, all pull requests related to document must follow the [document style](https://github.com/dji-sdk/Mobile-SDK-Tutorial/issues/19)*

 ---